-The Company has a convertible debenture of \$850,000 outstanding that is exercisable into 17,000,000 units.
-Each unit will be comprised of one common share and one share purchase warrant with each warrant entitling the holder thereof to purchase an additional common share of the Company at \$0.06 per common share for up to five years from the date of issuance of the debenture (November 30, 2023).
+The Company has a convertible debenture of \$1,000,000 outstanding that is exercisable into 20,000,000 units.
+Each unit will be comprised of one common share and one share purchase warrant with each warrant entitling the holder thereof to purchase an additional common share of the Company at \$0.05 per common share for up to five years from the date of conversion.